 - Increase employee benefits and flexible working options to attract talent

 - Compete more readily for talent on a global scale, and

 - Reduce focus on degrees, skills and experience in favour of talent and purpose.

-In terms of workplace design, we’ve also predicted that the future will hold more diverse and flexible workspaces, such as quiet zones for deep work, or meeting areas for collaborative teamwork.
-For employers, this means being intentional in considering the needs of their employees for workspaces that accommodate different types of work and working styles.
+In terms of workplace design, we’ve seen businesses adjusting to employee expectations by creating diverse and flexible workspaces, such as quiet zones for deep work, or meeting areas for collaborative teamwork.
+For employers, this involved an intentional shift to consider the needs of their employees with workspaces that accommodate different types of work and working styles.

-But in the wake of a global pandemic, how has the future of work changed and what can we expect the office of the future to look like?
+3 years after the global pandemic, how has the future of work changed and what can we expect the office of the future to look like?

 It’s worth noting that disease and the fear of infection has influenced architecture and the form of our built environments many times in the past.
 Cholera prompted the introduction of sewerage systems, the bubonic plague in China led to rat-proofing buildings, and tuberculosis is at least partially responsible for the white, clean modernist aesthetic.

-There is little doubt that the COVID-19 pandemic is also changing the way we use our workspaces right now.
+There is little doubt that the COVID-19 pandemic has also changing the way we use our workspaces.

 Base building architects and workplace designers are prioritising hands-free and contactless pathways through offices, using technology such as voice activation, sensors, facial recognition and smartphones.
 Ideally, we will be entering our buildings through sensor doors, calling the lift on our smartphones and using facial recognition to enter your office suite, making it to your desk without the need to needlessly touch surfaces.
 Embracing these technologies will further future-proof workspaces and increase visitor and employee engagement within the spaces.